folutade/KnowThatYouAnointed/content/posts/the-party.md

     Je ki **Olodumare ati orisha ati gbobo egun**
     Aribo Baba wa, **Olodumare** bless the west*

-  * Jay-Z has made numerous references to spiritual connections with ancestors and Orisha deities from Ifa, Santeria and Voodoo.
+  * Jay-Z has made numerous references to spiritual connections with ancestors and Orisha deities from Ifa, Santeria, and Voodoo.

     * ***My saint's Changó, light a candle
     El Gran Santo on the mantle**